Last Updated on March 31, 2023

 - The city is about a 2 hours’ drive from Raleigh, 2-1/2 hours from Durham, and 1-1/2 hours from Fayetteville.
 Wilmington is an ideal day trip destination from each of those places, and an excellent weekend getaway from larger cities such as Charlotte.

-- According to the 2020 census, Wilmington has a population of 115,451.
+- According to the 2020 census, the Wilmington NC population is 115,451.
 It’s the 8th-most populous city in North Carolina.

 Read More: The Best Beaches in North Carolina